-I acquired my first tie clip not knowing what it was.
+I acquired my first tie clip not knowing what it was or even how to use a tie clip!

 I was a newly commissioned 2nd Lt. and had just purchased the new officer package at the Marine Shop in Quantico.